ericcornelissen/tool-versions-update-action/pr/README.md

     # Default: Update `.tool-versions`
     pr-title: Update tooling

-    # A comma or newline-separated list of reviewers for the Pull Request (by
+    # A comma or newline-separated list of reviewers for Pull Requests (by their
-    # their GitHub username).
+    # GitHub username).
     #
     # Default: ""
     reviewers: ericcornelissen